International communication: Radio broadcasting

 Western countries seized the chances to implement radio communication after the first radio transmissions of human voice in 1902.
 But the two mechanisms of radio broadcasting were distinctively different.
-In the USA, the Radio Act of 1927 confirmed its status as an advertising-funded commercial enterprise, while in Britain, the public broadcasting pioneer British Broadcasting Corporation set up in the same year.
+In the US, the Radio Act of 1927 confirmed its status as an advertising-funded commercial enterprise, while in Britain, the public broadcasting pioneer British Broadcasting Corporation set up in the same year.
 During the First World War and the Second World War, radio broadcasting played a significant role in both domestic public opinion management and international diplomacy propaganda abroad.

 Even in the Cold War times, this radio-dominated international communication still featured in propaganda respective ideologies.
 The prominent example is the Voice of America, which ran a global network to indoctrinate "American dream" to its international audience.
 Radio also played an important role in the ideological confrontation between the east and the west.
 Broadcasts could penetrate the "Iron Curtain" and directly address the "enemy", which was extremely important in the early days of the Cold War.
 Western broadcasting offered an alternative channel for the flow of new information and ideas.
 Around a one third of Soviet urban adults and about half of East European adults were regular listeners of Western broadcasts at the time.

 Shortwave transmission sites, known as "number stations" were used by both the United States and Soviet governments to send propaganda to foreign countries.
 They were also a secure means of sending coded messages to intelligence officers operating in other countries.
 As long as an agent had the station, the air time, and encryption code, he could receive a one-time message that only he could understand.

 Not only Western countries have been impacted by communication through the use of radio broadcasting.
 An example of this is the 1994 Rwandan Genocide.
-In April of 1994, a plane carrying the presidents of Rwanda and neighboring Burundi crashed under mysterious circumstances.
+In April 1994, a plane carrying the presidents of Rwanda and neighboring Burundi crashed under mysterious circumstances.
 This sparked a massing killing spree that took place over the next three months and left over a million Rwandans dead.
 The Rwandan media have been accused of inciting hatred that led to violence by using an ethical framework to report a political struggle, as well as spreading fear, rumors, and panic.
 They also incited ordinary citizens to take part in the massacres.
 Through its broadcasts, popular radio station RTLM attracted unemployed youth and Interhahamwe militia, a far-right organization.